arora-aditya/git-lfs-sandbox/README.md

 ## Question:
 > Is there a way to delete a file from git LFS without messing up the repo?
+### Answer:
+Yes, run it without protection to wipe any sign that the file ever existed

 # MASTER LOG: